 Pretty spectacular, albeit the lyrics are a bit on the weak side… But judging by the bars and clubs around town, it seemed that this song by Danny Saucedo (which came runner up) was the favourite amongst Swedes:

-After the show we went to a Melodifestival party at a gay club tucked away in a really dodgy part of the city.
+After the show we went to a Melodifestival party at a club tucked away in a really odd part of the city.
 One of my favourite songs from this year (which didn’t get through to the final) was this tune by Jenny Silver:

 Best album: Robyn – Body Talk